-Since joining TODAY in October 2014, Jones has covered breaking news events, and a variety of human interest stories, including: the 50th anniversary of “Bloody Sunday” in Selma, Alabama; Ryan Ferguson, a young man who spent 10 years in prison for a crime he did not commit; and countless interviews with notable figures and celebrities.
+Jones joined TODAY in October 2014 as a co-anchor of Weekend TODAY, a role she held until 2019.
+Jones has covered breaking news events, and a variety of human interest stories, including: the 50th anniversary of “Bloody Sunday” in Selma, Alabama; Ryan Ferguson, a young man who spent 10 years in prison for a crime he did not commit; and countless interviews with notable figures and celebrities.
 You’ll also see her trademark enthusiasm on the red carpet including the Academy Awards, Golden Globes and Grammy Awards.

 Jones is also a contributor to the TODAY Parenting Team, a multi-platform community where she shares about her life as a “multi-tasking mom” and interacts with viewers around the country.